-Meat and dairy exports from Germany to the UK have been halted after the country confirmed its first case of the highly contagious foot and mouth disease in nearly 40 years.
+Meat and dairy exports from Germany to the UK have been halted after the country confirmed its first case of the highly contagious foot and mouth disease in nearly 40 years, triggering fears of shortages as importers scramble for alternatives.

-The country then lost its status as free from foot and mouth disease under World Organisation for Animal Health requirements, which means veterinary certificates needed for exports outside the EU can no longer be issued, according to Germany’s federal agriculture ministry.
+Germany lost its status as free from foot and mouth disease under World Organisation for Animal Health requirements after confirming an outbreak of the livestock disease in a herd of water buffalo on the outskirts of Berlin last week, meaning veterinary certificates needed for exports outside the EU can no longer be issued.

 The UK’s Defra confirmed on Tuesday morning the import of cattle, pigs and sheep and their products from Germany – one of Britain’s biggest meat and dairy suppliers – had now been banned to “protect farmers and their livelihoods”.